Victoria129/Victoria129/README.md

+Learning Full-Stack development at Microverse.
-Software Developer with knowledge in Javascript, React and SQL.
+Have knowledge in Javascript, React and SQL.
 Open to new opportunities.